aiidateam/aiida-website/docs/news/posts/2025-11-21-human-in-the-loop.md

 - clearer visualisation of paused processes that are waiting for input,
 - or even a CLI command like `verdi workchain reply-and-restart <PK>`?

+You can follow the discussion on how to bring interactive re-playing for unhandled failures into the `BaseRestartWorkChain` in [this PR](https://github.com/aiidateam/aiida-core/pull/7069).

 We'd love to hear your thoughts!